mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/fem/DofMap.rst

     .. cpp:function:: std::vector<double> tabulate_all_coordinates(const Mesh& mesh) const

-        Tabulate the coordinates of all dofs on this process
+        Tabulate the coordinates of all dofs on this process.
+This function is typically used by preconditioners that require the spatial coordinates of dofs, for example for re-partitioning or nullspace computations.

         *Arguments*
             mesh (:cpp:class:`Mesh`)